Follow us on Twitter:

 "The personal computer was created by the hardware revolution of the 1970's and the next dramatic change will come from a software revolution," Jobs is quoted by David Halliday, in Current Biography, in February 1983.

 This guy has more revolutions going than Mao Tse-tung.
 Blah, blah, blah, Steve Jobs rattles on, wearing John Lennon glasses, and a face that he keeps in a jar by the door.

 And what about Steve Paul Jobs?
 In an April, 2006, interview with the Seattle Times, Wozniak relates that he was never a close friend of Jobs.
 "Even when Apple really got started we weren't close friends," Wozniak says, "because (Jobs) had a different motivation in the company, which was to run a company, and mine was just to be a top engineer that did clever, clever projects.
 So we almost never saw each other in the company."

-A day in the life: Woz and Jobs are shown igniting things with a piece of world changing, revolutionary hardware.
+A day in the life (or, one born every minute): Woz and Jobs are shown igniting things with a piece of world changing, revolutionary hardware.
 It can't dial a phone, but we're sure it's 'blazing fast'....

 Much has been written in the computer press of Steve Jobs' shoddy treatment of Wozniak, who, after all, was, and remains, the real inventor.
 Suffice it to say, Wozniak did not enjoy a "No Matter What" relationship with Jobs.
 Much too has been written about Jobs' ability to bully others.
 His "reality distortion field."
 His recruiting of Pepsi executive John Sculley to Apple, by asking Sculley, "Do you want to sell sugar water for the rest of your life, or do you want to change the world?"
 In the old days, it was entertaining.
 Now it's getting borish, insulting, and socially dangerous.